 Application will be made to the UK Listing Authority for the New Ordinary Shares (nil paid and fully paid) to be admitted to the premium listing segment of the Official List and to the London Stock Exchange for the New Ordinary Shares (nil paid and fully paid) to be admitted to trading on the London Stock Exchange's main market for listed securities.
 It is expected that LSE Admission will become effective and that dealings in the New Ordinary Shares (nil paid) will commence on the London Stock Exchange at 8.00 a.m. on 2 October 2018, with dealings in the New Ordinary Shares, fully paid, expected to commence at 8.00 a.m. on 31 October 2018.
 Application will also be made to NASDAQ Stockholm AB for Swedish Subscription Rights and the New Ordinary Shares to be admitted to listing and trading on NASDAQ Stockholm.
 It is expected that Stockholm Rights Admission will become effective and that dealings in the Swedish Subscription Rights will commence (for normal settlement) on NASDAQ Stockholm at 9.00 a.m.
-(Stockholm time) on 2 October 2018 and that Stockholm Admission will become effective and that dealings in the New Ordinary Shares will commence (for normal settlement) on NASDAQ Stockholm at 9.00 a.m.
-(Stockholm time) on 31 October 2018.
-The New Ordinary Shares and the Existing Ordinary Shares are in registered form and can be held in certificated form or uncertificated form (by means of CREST).
+(Stockholm time) on 2 October 2018.
+The New Ordinary Shares are in registered form and can be held in certificated form or uncertificated form (by means of CREST).